POSITION IS CLOSED

 The salary will be based on levels 8-10 of the demands level chart for teaching and research personnel in the salary system of Finnish universities.
 In addition, the appointee will be paid a salary component based on personal work performance.

-Applicants are requested to enclose with their English-language applications a CV, a certificate of language skills, a list of publications (for instructions, see link) and brief reports of the following:
+Applicants are requested to enclose with their English-language applications a CV, a certificate of language skills, a list of publications and brief reports of the following:

 - research and scientific experience, and a scientific work plan